USS Curlew (1862): Service history

 On February 17, 1863, Curlew left Cairo, Illinois, to join the fleet of Admiral David Dixon Porter.
 She served on patrol duty on the Mississippi River, and in May was reported to be serving on the White River, where she captured four Confederate soldiers.
-On May 29, Curlew was reported to be under the command of acting Ensign R. A. Turner, as Hentig had been arrested earlier that month.
+On May 29, Curlew was reported to be under the command of acting Ensign R. A. Turner, as Hentig had been arrested earlier that month; he was dismissed from the military in June.
 On June 2, she took part in a minor action against Confederate forces on the shore of Arkansas in a Union Army-Navy joint expedition, raiding what was believed to be the position of Confederate troops that had earlier fired on a Union transport.
 Over the course of a little over a week in mid-July, she was part of a multi-vessel expedition led by Lieutenant Commander Thomas O. Selfridge Jr. that moved into the Red River of the South, Black River, Tensas River, and Ouachita River.
 The Union ships captured two steamers (one in a tributary of the Black River and the other in the Tensas), destroyed two others, and also destroyed a sawmill, a quantity of lumber, and Confederate supplies.
 Turner was killed by a provost marshal in August and was replaced by acting Ensign H. B. O'Neill.

 From December 23 through January 14, 1864, Curlew saw service on the Ohio River and the Tennessee River, before going to Mound City, Illinois, to be repaired.
 Leaving Mound City on March 12, she took members of the United States Coast Survey to Grand Gulf, Mississippi.
 On May 24, Curlew was engaged in an action with Pratt's Texas Battery on the Mississippi River off the coast of Arkansas.
 The Confederate artillerymen and the Union gunboat dueled for about 20 to 35 minutes, with Curlew taking several hits and firing 28 shots.
 Curlew signaled with her ship's whistle for the nearby timberclad USS Tyler to come to her aid, but the Confederate artillery left before Tyler arrived.
+Further upriver, Curlew met the tinclad USS Romeo, and the two vessels escorted the transport Nicholas Longworth until Curlew suffered a mechanical breakdown.
+Romeo and the transport continued upriver and came under Confederate fire.
 No sailors on Curlew were injured during the fighting.